-The culmination of the festivities is always the Fourth of July Fireworks show in Cargile Creek.
-Jim McCormick and crew have been delighting residents and visitors for more than 25 years with a spectacular fireworks display over the lake.
+The highlight of the festivities is always the Fireworks show sponsored by HOBO in Cargile Creek.
+The McCormick family has been delighting residents and visitors for decades with a spectacular fireworks display over the lake.
 The event has become one of the high points of the year on Lake Mitchell.

 Boaters begin gathering in Cargile Creek after dark in anticipation of the show which begins at 9 p.m.
 By the time the first music begins to play and the first colorful explosions light the sky, Cargile Creek has turned into a floating city.